onetapbeyond/gen_metrics/PITCHME.md

 #### GenStage Metrics Per Stage

-- Number of callbacks
+- Number of `demand` and `events` callbacks
-- Time taken on callbacks
+- Time taken on these callbacks
 - Size of upstream demand
 - Size of events emitted
-- Optional statistical metrics
+- Plus optional detailed statistical metrics

 +++